Elevenlabs AudioNative Player

 Geotargeting

 Geotargeting allows advertising content to be delivered based on a user’s geographic location.
 This is particularly useful for locally based businesses, allowing them to reach customers in a specific geographic area.
 Typically, the minimum range for geotargeting is 1 km from a designated point on the map.
-This type of targeting also makes it possible to select specific neighborhoods in large cities, and sometimes even individual neighborhoods or streets.
+This type of targeting also makes it possible to select specific neighbourhoods in large cities and sometimes even individual neighbourhoods or streets.

 Device-based targeting

 In the era of the growing number of mobile devices, targeting users based on the type of device they are viewing content on becomes important.
-This allows you to tailor your creatives for different formats and specific usage on different devices.
+This allows you to tailor your creatives for different formats and specific device usage.

 It also turns out that IOS users have different habits and ways of spending their time from Android users.
 Additionally, it is the residents of larger cities who are more likely to use Apple devices.
 With such information, we can reach the desired audience through non-obvious methods.